 Employee Benefits and Contributions

-Besides having a good employment relationship, the country’s government has listed down on the labor code of the Philippines several mandated benefits and contributions employers must provide their employees.
-This includes overtime pay, compensation adjustments during work on holidays or rest days, and many more.
+Besides having a good employment relationship, the country’s government has outlined in the Labor Code of the Philippines several mandated benefits and contributions employers must provide their employees.
+This includes overtime pay, compensation adjustments during work on holidays or rest days, and more.

 Benefits